Church of England National Emergency Fund: High Profile Supporters

 Governor-General Lord Gowrie opened the fourth hut at St Andrew's Cathedral - the junior officers’ hut, and the Showground hut.

 Rear-Admiral H J Feakes opened the canteen and recreation centre in St Peter's parish hall, Watson's Bay.

 Lady Wakehurst opened the club and hostel for women on the lower floor of St Andrew's Chapter House, on the same day her husband opened an extension of the servicemen's hostel.
 She was also guest of honour at the first birthday of the King's Cross canteen.

-Woolworths.
 Woolworths offered the use of the Woolworths Darlinghurst building for a CENEF canteen.

 The Duke and Duchess of Gloucester opened the CENEF Memorial Building at 201 Castlereagh.

-Lady Gowrie opened the Women's Officers Club at St Philip's Church Hill, even writing a 'birthday' letter from England after she'd left.
+Lady Gowrie opened the Women's Officers Club at St Philip's Church Hill, even writing a 'birthday' letter from England after she had left.

 1945-1947

 When the war was over, CENEF began planning for the post war period.
 Their plans centred around having a permanent location to serve ex service people while demobbing.
 The idea was to raise 40,000 pounds to have a building that would allow for: